 Your AcroJet has a sophisticated microelectronic controls lock.
-The lock will display a color (the colour appears as a text message in most versions YOU MUST RESPOND WITH THE CORRECT THREE-DIGIT LOCK CODE.
+The lock will display a color (the color appears as a text message in most versions).
+YOU MUST RESPOND WITH THE CORRECT THREE-DIGIT LOCK CODE.
+These lock codes are listed alphabetically at the bottom of various pages throughout this manual.

 Find the correct code, type the three digits, and press RETURN.
 If you do not enter the correct code, your AcroJet will not perform correctly.

-For example, your AcroJet may display the lock colour "Burgundy".
-Yo find the code - it's 025.
+For example, your AcroJet may display the lock color "Burgundy".
+You find the page that lists "Lock Color: Burgundy" at the bottom, and read across to find the code - it's 025.
 You type the digits 0, 2 and 5 in that order and press RETURN.
 Your AcroJet is now unlocked and fully functional.

-Remember, you must match the colour with the proper code numbe Otherwise, your AcroJet will not perform correctly.
+Remember, codes are at the bottom of the page.
+You must match the color with the proper code number.
+Otherwise, your AcroJet will not perform correctly.

-Control Stick Fire Button exits tne screen.
-Don't press it until you're positive you have the correct lock code
+Control Stick Fire Button exits the screen.
+Don't press it until you're positive you have the correct lock code.